AjithPanneerselvam/Distributor-Problem/README.md

 I have chosen to give the input to the program through a text file called `input.txt` for the ease of interaction.
 But, along with it, there comes some rules.
 The rules are as follows:

-- The syntax of adding/checking permission should be strictly followed, which can be viewed in the sampleInput.pdf file
+- The syntax of adding/checking permission should be strictly followed, which can be viewed in the sampleInput.pdf file.

-- Permission commands should be given only after `###Permissions`
+- Permission commands should be given only after `###Permissions` line.

-- No blank lines should be left after `###Permissions/###CHECK PERMISSIONS`.
-The commands should follow immediately after that line.

 - A blank line should be left in between a set of permission commands for each distributor.

-    Example
+    **Example**

     ```
     PERMISSIONS FOR D1